 Skip to Content

-As winter rolls in once again, lots of RVers put their rigs into hibernation mode, while others travel to warmer climates.
-Some RVers, however, spend time camping in the winter in areas where temperatures regularly approach or drop below freezing.
-Some travel to visit loved ones over the holidays or take an occasional winter camping trip, while others camp in cold and snowy weather longer-term or throughout the winter.
-With these folks in mind, today’s post offers The RVgeeks’ 15 tips for winter RV living.
+As winter rolls in once again, lots of RVers put their rigs into hibernation mode while others choose to travel to warmer climates.
+Some RVers, however, spend time enjoying the winter camping experience in areas where temperatures regularly approach or drop below freezing.
+Some travel to visit loved ones over the holidays or take an occasional winter camping trip, while still others camp in cold and snowy weather longer-term (or for the whole winter).

 Can I Use My RV for Camping in the Winter?